-Responsive Teaching With Socrative (Recorded on December 16, 2013) Watch Video
+Responsive Teaching with Socrative (Recorded on Dec.
+16, 2013) Watch Video

 Socrative is a powerful student response system that helps support responsive teaching.
 Create custom quizzes with instant responses to gauge student learning, or give students instant access to peer ideas.
 Hear how expert educators are using Socrative and get ideas for your classroom.

-Edmodo is a platform that allows teachers and students to post, collaborate, and submit class work in a safe social network-like setting.
-As one of our top-viewed tools on Graphite, we wanted to devote an Appy Hour to this great resource.
+Edmodo is a platform that allows teachers and students to post, collaborate on, and submit class work in a safe social network-like setting.
+As it's one of our top-viewed tools on Graphite, we wanted to devote an Appy Hour to this great resource.

 Gear up for back-to-school with great apps, websites, and games to get students going, help their study habits, and organize effective workflow.
 Tools featured include Word Flex Touch Dictionary for iPad, Poll Everywhere, BrainPop Jr., and Reflex: Math Fact Fluency.